 - Significant Opportunities Register: Paper, Pulp and Wood Product Manufacturing (Opens in a new window)

-This register records significant opportunities which have been identified by paper, pulp and wood product manufacturers registered with the Energy Efficiency Opportunities (EEO) program.
+This register records significant opportunities which were identified by paper, pulp and wood product manufacturers registered with the Energy Efficiency Opportunities (EEO) program.
 Every year, companies involved in the program publically reported the number of cost effective opportunities they identified with a four year payback or less.
-This reporting includes providing descriptions of three significant opportunities which have been identified as part of their energy efficiency assessments.
+This reporting included providing descriptions of three significant opportunities which were identified as part of their energy efficiency assessments.

 - Pulp and Paper Manufacturing Resource Productivity 2010 (Opens in a new window)